reduxigen/Reduxigen/readme.md

 "[Redux] is hard...
 Integrating React and Redux is going to make [your] architecture more complicated." - [Brian Holt](https://github.com/btholt)

-Reduxigen - Making Redux simpler.
+Reduxigen - Making powerful state management simple.

-No one likes writing Redux boilerplate.
-It’s time consuming, error prone, and boring.
-Thanks to Reduxigen, you don’t have to any more!
+Reduxigen makes working with React and Redux ridiculously simple:

+ * No action creators.
+ * No reducers.
+ * No mapStateToProps.
+ * No mapDispatchToProps.

+There are only functions that update your state, and a powerful, simple `connect` method that wires everything up.

 To see an example of Reduxigen in action, you can view this [example repository](https://github.com/joe-crick/book-my-hooptie)